HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/troubleshooting/web-browser/collecting_fiddler_har.md

 ## Introduction

-There will be instances where HCL Support will request a Fiddler/HAR file to investigate a product issue.
-Please follow the instructions below.
+To help us investigate a product issue, HCL Support might ask you for a Fiddler trace or a HAR file.
+Use the following instructions to create one.

 ## Instructions

+To create Fiddler trace or an HAR file, refer the following steps:

 ### Steps using Fiddler